A practice rooted, not just registered.

 The problem we address.

-Finding a qualified AACI commercial appraiser in Ontario - especially in secondary markets outside the GTA - on a lender-mandated 10-15-day turnaround is harder than it should be.
+Finding a qualified AACI commercial appraiser in Ontario - especially in secondary markets outside the GTA - on a tight timeline is harder than it should be.
 Internal Rolodexes go stale.
 Ad-hoc email RFPs are slow.
 The Big-Four valuation firms are expensive and slow for engagements where speed and fee fit favour an independent practitioner.

-The platform is built for Ontario at launch.
-The practitioner bench spans the Greater Toronto Area, Kitchener-Waterloo, Ottawa, London, and Hamilton.
+The practice serves Ontario at launch, from our Kitchener-Waterloo home territory out to the Greater Toronto Area, Ottawa, London, and Hamilton.
 Rest of Canada is planned.

 What we do and don't do.